isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 DNR (Discovery of Network-designated Resolvers) Options for DHCPv4
 ------------------------------------------------------------------

-One of the more recently added options is the Discovery of Network-designated Resolvers or DNR option, introduced in `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__.
-The goal of that RFC is to provide a way to communicate location of DNS resolvers available over means other than the classic DNS over UDP over port 53.
-At the time of this writing, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to accommodate other protocols in the future.
+The Discovery of Network-designated Resolvers, or DNR option, was introduced in `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__ as a way to communicate location of DNS resolvers available over means other than the classic DNS over UDP over port 53.
+As of spring 2024, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to accommodate other protocols in the future.

-The DHCPv4 option and its corresponding DHCPv6 options are almost exactly the same, with the exception of cardinality.
-Only one DHCPv4 option is allowed, while for DHCPv6 multiple options are allowed.
-To be able to convey multiple entries, the DHCPv4 is an array that allows multiple DNS instances.
-Each instance is logically equal to one DHCPv6 option, except the minor difference of using IPv4 rather than IPv6 addresses.
+The DHCPv4 option and its corresponding DHCPv6 options are almost exactly the same, with the exception of cardinality: only one DHCPv4 option is allowed, while multiple options are allowed for DHCPv6.
+To be able to convey multiple entries, the DHCPv4 DNR is an array that allows multiple DNS instances.
+Each instance is logically equal to one DHCPv6 option; the only difference is that it uses IPv4 rather than IPv6 addresses.

-For detailed example how to configure DNR option, see :ref:`dnr6-options`.
-The only difference for DNR DHCPv4 options configuration is that it allows to configure more than one DNR instance and the DNR instances are separated with the "pipe" (``0x7C``) character.
+DNR DHCPv4 options allow more than one DNR instance to be configured, and the DNR instances are separated with the "pipe" (``0x7C``) character.

+For a detailed example of how to configure the DNR option, see :ref:`dnr6-options`.

-For each DNR Instance comma delimited fields must be provided in the following order:
+For each DNR instance, comma-delimited fields must be provided in the following order:

 - Service Priority (mandatory),
 - ADN FQDN (mandatory),
-- IP address(es) (optional - if more than one - they must be space-separated)
+- IP address(es) (optional; if more than one, they must be separated by spaces)
-- SvcParams as a set of key=value pairs (optional - if more than one - they must be space-separated;
-  to provide more than one alpn-id separate them with double backslash escaped comma like in the example below).
+- SvcParams as a set of key=value pairs (optional; if more than one - they must be separated by spaces) To provide more than one ``alpn-id``, separate them with double backslash-escaped commas as in the example below).

 Example usage: